-- Daniel Mazmanian and Paul Sabatier, 1989.
+- Michael Hill and Peter Hupe, 2021.
+Implementing Public Policy, 4th ed.
+London, UK: SAGE Publications, Ltd. ISBN13 978-1529724875 - Daniel Mazmanian and Paul Sabatier, 1989.
 Implementation and Public Policy: With a New Postscript.
 Lanham, MD: University Press of America.
 ISBN13 978-0819175267 - Jeffrey Pressman and Aaron Wildavsky, 1984.
 Implementation, 3d ed.
 Berkeley, CA: University of California Press.
 ISBN13 978-0520053311 - Jodie Sandfort and Stephanie Moulton, 2015.
 Effective Implementation in Practice: Integrating Public Policy and Management.
 San Francisco, CA: Jossey-Bass Publishers, 2015.
-ISBN-13: 978-1118775486 (free online access is available on the UGA library website) - Additional readings, most of which are stored in digital format on the eLC course website.
+ISBN13 978-1118775486 Free online access is available on the UGA library website - Additional readings, most of which are stored in digital format on the eLC course website.

 All books are available at the UGA and off-campus bookstores.
 Limited copies may also be available for temporary use from the main library, departmental library, or directly from the instructor.
 Additional readings are stored on the eLC course website.
-Most of these readings come from journals and books that can be found in the main library (including online resources), but students may find it easier to access the digital versions stored on the eLC course website.